laas/robot-viewer/docs/source/index.rst

 robot-viewer's documentation
 ========================================

+.. warning:: This documentation is out of date as of 04/20/2011.
+Please refer to https://github.com/laas/robot-viewer/wiki for updated information

 robot-viewer is a tool to display robots' motions, originally written for HRP2 robot at CNRS-LAAS [#f1]_ laboratory.